samir3112/To_do_list/README.md

 Personal project of mine that consists of a simple To-Do list.
 Developped the project with HTML, CSS, and JavaScript.

-- Had fun applying the concepts that I learned at school and on my own on the web.
+- Had fun applying the concepts that I learned at school and also applied some concepts that I've learned on my own from the web.

 # Demo